 Tips on Buying the Right Bike Shoes

-Bike shoes need to be a snug fit around your heel and across the bridge of your foot.
+- Bike shoes need to be a snug fit around your heel and across the bridge of your foot.
 A little bit of room is fine; keeping in mind that your foot will swell once it gets hot.

-Your feet should always feel good once the shoe is removed.
+- Your feet should always feel good once the shoe is removed.

-Not all shoes are compatible with all pedal and cleat systems.
+- Not all shoes are compatible with all pedal and cleat systems.
 It is important to check that you can attach the appropriate cleat for your pedals to your new shoes.

-Why pay more?
+- Why pay more?
 The more expensive shoes will generally have a stiffer sole and a firm, more supportive fit.
-Stiff shoes ensure all of the power from your pedaling is transferred onto the pedal and not wasted by the shoe flexing.
+Stiff shoes ensure all of the power from your pedalling is transferred onto the pedal and not wasted by the shoe flexing.
 An expensive shoe will also be lighter and have a ratchet strap for a tighter fit.

-A stiff sole and road cleat does make walking more difficult.
+- A stiff sole and road cleat does make walking more difficult.

 - Designed for tri-athletes.
 These shoes are similar to road shoes but are typically tightened by one large velcro strap that allows you to put your shoes on as quickly as possible.